-Private Investment YoY in Mexico decreased to -3.30 percent in January from 0 percent in December of 2025.
-Private Investment YoY in Mexico averaged 2.60 percent from 1994 until 2026, reaching an all time high of 46.20 percent in May of 2021 and a record low of -41.20 percent in April of 1995.
-Mexico Gross Fixed Investment YoY - values, historical data and charts - was last updated on April of 2026.
+Private Investment YoY in Mexico decreased by 2.60 percent in March from -4.20 percent in February of 2026.
+Private Investment YoY in Mexico averaged 2.57 percent from 1994 until 2026, reaching an all time high of 46.20 percent in May of 2021 and a record low of -41.20 percent in April of 1995.
+Mexico Gross Fixed Investment YoY - values, historical data and charts - was last updated on June of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast